Bible Study Tools for Teaching Your Learning ABLED Kid

 Biblical studies are inherently text-based because they are based upon The Bible.
 However, there are some great visual, bible study tools available to you.

 What this means is most bibles are simply text.
 Few are visual in nature with the exception of kids’ bibles.
-These days, there are also software and apps that can be used as bible study tools in a more auditory and/or visual way.
+These days, there are online programs and apps that can be used as bible study tools in a more auditory and/or visual way.

 For a true multisensory learning experience, which is best for all types of learners, you might want to consider full, multisensory bible study tools.
 In their multimedia study, Dalton & Farmer found that “caricatures worked better than photographic images for supporting or illustrating ideas and that the more abstract the concept to be communicated, the more cartoon-like the related image needed to be.”
 This is important because it is the main element that makes the curriculum we use ‘ideal’ for Bible studies.
-I have found only one bible study tool that is “ideal” — Grapevine Stick Figuring Through the Bible.
+I have found only one bible study tool that is “ideal” — Dianna Wiebe’s Stick Figuring Through the Bible.
 We used it with our boys and they both enjoyed the program.
+UNFORTUNATELY, It’s also out of publication now, but sometimes you can find copies for sale.
+The link above is configured for a search that should bring up any copies that are currently available.

 A complimentary copy of Grapevine Stick Figuring Through the Bible was sent to me for review.
 This program provides basic Bible studies through daily reading assignments and plenty of space for the student to draw their “rendition” of the Bible passage in stick-figure form.
 While my youngest was reluctant to draw in the beginning because he thought he was “not a good drawer”, he has decided it’s fun to come up with entertaining renditions of the Bible verses.
 The GREAT thing about the Grapevine Studies is through the act of reading, then drawing a meaningful rendition, the child engages his visual and kinesthetic learning styles.
 This allows the daily concept to be more fully retained, making Grapevine one of the great bible study tools for kinesthetic or tactile learners.
 While the concept is simple, and illustration is a highly effective way of helping children remember what they’ve read.